b-faye/ai-courses/Tensorflow/README.md

 - Data and Model Parallelism (Multi-GPU and distributed training)
 - Introduction to TensorFlow Extended (TFX)

-## Chapter 11: TensorFlow and Cloud
+## Chapter 11: TensorFlow and Flask
-- Running TensorFlow on cloud platforms (e.g., Google Cloud, AWS, Azure)
-- Serving models using cloud services

 ## Chapter 12: Advanced Topics
 - Introduction to AutoML with TensorFlow